NetSparkleUpdater/NetSparkle/README.md

 ### NuGet has lots of packages when I search for "NetSparkle", which one do I use?

-NetSparkle.Updater is the right package.
-You might also find one called NetSparkle.New which is deprecated.
+NetSparkleUpdater.NetSparkle is the right package (once 2.0 is released).
+You might also find one called NetSparkle.New (which will be deprecated upon release of 2.0).

 ### Must I put all my release versions into a single appcast file?